kxgao/scalable-crossed-mixed-effects/README.md

 ## cre.py

 From the command line, run python cre.py fileName.txt.
 1. fileName.txt contains the data in log-file format: (i,j,Yij), where i is the level of the first factor, j is the level of the second factor, and Yij is the response of interest.
+Each line is an observation and the quantities are separated by spaces.
 2. Prints out estimated variance components and their conservative variances.

 ## mixed.py

 From the command line, run python mixed.py fileName.txt
 1. fileName.txt contains the data in log-file format: (i,j,Yij,xij), where i is the level of the first factor, j is the level of the second factor, Yij is the response of interest, and xij are the predictors.
+Each line is an observation and the quantities are separated by spaces.
 2. Prints out estimated regression coefficients and variance components and their asymptotic variances.